 Imagine for a moment that you had the skill, felt the freedom and knew the safety of openly sending the dart back for you partner to own.
 Now, I realize that this sounds like a tall order for those in an abusive relationship.

-Moreover, it is not your responsibility to stop him from being emotionally and verbally abusive toward you.
-But it is your responsibility to set your own boundaries and own the impact of his actions upon you.
+Moreover, it is not your responsibility to stop him (or her) from being emotionally and verbally abusive toward you.
+But it is your responsibility to set your own boundaries and own the impact of your partner’s actions upon you.

-From here, he can see what he is doing and can chose to change what he may not even be aware of doing.
+From here, he/she can see what he/she is doing and can chose to change what he/she may not even be aware of doing.
 Sometimes batterers throw out emotional verbal pot shots without even realizing they are doing it.

 This interaction pattern is so ingrained in them that they themselves don’t even know when they are sniping their survivor spouse.
-All they see is that she has become “cold and withdrawn” again.
+All they see is that their partner has become “cold and withdrawn” again.

 Interrupting the Cycle of Emotional Verbal Abuse in Marriage